-The CIO Association of Canada (CIOCAN) represents IT Executives and CIOs in Canada.
+The CIO Association of Canada (CIOCAN) represents CIOs, CISOs and IT Executives in Canada.

-The CIO Association of Canada was founded in 2004, extending to a national level the success of the CIO Association of BC created in 1998.
+The CIO Association of Canada was founded in 2004, extending to a national level the success of the CIO Association of British Columbia created in 1998.

 The new national association has grown adding new chapters:

 – Vancouver (January 2004)